 MUM 397 Internship in Multimedia Design (0-0-0).
-Requires a minimum of six weeks (normally 240 hours) of on-the-job experience with an approved professional firm.
-Requires students to document the work undertaken in a formal report submitted to the department by mid-semester of the following term.
+Requires a minimum of five weeks (normally 200 hours) of approved professional experience.
+Requires the work undertaken to be documented in a formal report submitted to the department by the beginning of the following term.
 Graded as Pass/Fail.
-Prerequisites: VIS 361 and approval of internship coordinator.
+Prerequisites: MUM 302-01 and approval of internship coordinator.
 Registration fee applies.